 Prior to the acquisition, the trucking company had the potential to construct direct access to the airport, which would have been a very valuable opportunity for the company.

-The airport authority appraiser did not recognize the special adaptability of land and appraised the whole property for $300,000.00.
+The airport authority appraiser did not recognize the special adaptability of the land and appraised the whole property for $300,000.
 For the taking of three of the ten acres, the appraiser offered $90,000.

-The trucking company owner retained our firm to for legal presentation.
-A jury entered an award for the property owner of $900,000.00 for the loss of access to the state roadway.
+The trucking company owner retained Ackerman & Ackerman.
+A jury entered an award for the property owner of $900,000 for the loss of access to the state roadway.

 Troy, Michigan Car Wash: The City of Troy acquired a parcel of frontage road to widen Rochester Road, but failed to adequately compensate the property owner for the loss of their property.
 The City originally offered compensation of $88,000.00 for the property.